Facebooktwitterredditpinterestlinkedintumblr

 The higher refresh rate of a 144Hz monitor makes it more suitable for gaming and videos or anything that requires fast movement, such as racing games.

 However, this faster refresh rate can also result in “ghosting,” which causes moving objects to appear behind static objects when they are both on-screen simultaneously.
-Ghosting has become less common in recent years as manufacturers have improved their technology to reduce its effects, but still remains an issue with some displays and models.
+Ghosting has become less common in recent years as manufacturers have improved their technology to reduce its effects but it remains an issue with some displays and models.

 What is the Cost of a 144Hz Monitor?